ZhuoyuWei/KBCExperimentPlaform/README.md

 There is two main class you should pay attention on: wzy.main.LinkPrediciton and wzy.main.AdjustParameter.
 The latter one is used to find best parameters for one specific parameters, and the former one runs one time when you have got the best parameters.
 In other word, AdjustParameter is a loop of LinkPrediction with different parameters.

 And in the father class, EmbeddingModel, I have implemented L1-ball, L2-ball, SGD learning process, updating gradients.
 If you comply with the framework of Embedding Model, you can easy implement your own embedding-based methods just by rewrite CalculateGradient method.
+And if you want to run them, follow these command:

+java wzy.main.AdjustParameter train_valid_test_data_dir init_embedding_filepath path_info_filepath

+java wzy.main.LinkPrediction train_valid_test_data_dir init_embedding_filepath path_info_filepath

+And the filenames in the train_valid_test_data_dir should be exp_train.txt, exp_valid.txt and exp_test.txt, or you can change them in the codes.

 Tips:
 a) In this project, System.err is used to print instant information, which is for monitoring the processing or schedule of the running of algorithm.
 On other hand, System.out is used to print results or others you want to remain, amd usually it should be redirected to file stream.